the1lab/1lab/src/Algebra/Monoid.lagda.md

 ## Lists

-The most obvious example of a monoid is the **free monoid on a set of generators** - better known as `the type of lists`{.Agda} on a set.
+A canonical example of monoid are the **free monoids on sets of generators** - better known as `the type of lists`{.Agda} on a set.
 We require that the type be a set since _monoids_ have to be sets, and `lists preserve set-ness`{.Agda isSet→List-isSet}.